jisef/homeLab/README.md

 # Home Lab
 Configuration Files of the Lab are stored in the Repo
+## First Problem
+- Acces to machine from anywhere
 ## Goals
-- Host InfluxDB
+- InfluxDB
 - Minecraft Server
-- Host a Nas (TrueNas or Nextcloud)
+- TrueNAS
 - Syncthing (for markdown-notes)
-- Test Networkspeed and safe in DB
+- speedtest
 - Store Data of Temperature meassured with RbPI in InfluxDB
-- Show influxDB with Grafana
+- Grafana
+- n8n
+- openvpn
+- vscode
 ### Optional Goals
 - Analyse Data with "AI"